imbgar/rtsp-viewer/README.md

 # RTSP Stream Viewer

 A production-ready RTSP stream viewer and recorder built with Python, OpenCV, and FFmpeg.
-Includes an RTSP simulator for testing without real cameras.
+Includes an RTSP streamer for testing without real cameras.

 ## Features